HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 After this experiment, because of the manual changes, your DNS VMs have "drifted" from their desired state.
 Revert the changes by running the site playbook again.
 Verify that the name servers no longer respond to queries for the host `srv101`.

+## 2.5.5.
+Possible extensions

+- Implement a different DNS service that is suitable for production use, e.g. PowerDNS, Knot DNS, NSD, ... (but not Dnsmasq)
+- Separate the caching and authoritative name server roles on different VMs.
+You can use BIND or Dnsmasq for the caching server.
+- Configure DNSSEC for the domain `infra.lan`

 ## 2.6.
 DHCP

 In a local network, workstations usually get correct IP settings from a DHCP server.
 In this part of the lab assignment, you will use the Ansible role `bertvv.dhcp` to configure `srv003` as a DHCP server.